NangoHQ/nango/README.md

 Make sure you have a client ID & secret ready for the API you want to use, e.g. for GitHub [register it here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
 Use `http://localhost:3003/oauth/callback` as the callback URL.

-Enable the GitHub API and add your OAuth client id & secret with the CLI:
+Enable the GitHub API and add your OAuth client id & secret with the CLI (make sure to run this outside of the cloned nango repo):

 ```bash
 npx nango config:create github github <client-id> <client-secret> "user,public_repo"